dullhunk/book/careers-lab/cvapps/cv-errors.md

 Some general points that apply to all sections of your CV

   1. **HYPER LINKING** It is good to have *some* links, preferably clickable URLs, in your PDF.
 Link to anything you have that adds context to what you're saying e.g. company websites, your personal website, LinkedIn, GitHub, BitBucket, Stackoverflow profile, any project URLs, hackathon / competition URLs  (without overlinking).
 If you have a LinkedIn profile, make sure you [customise and shorten your LinkedIn url] (https://www.google.co.uk/search?q=custom+linkedin+url) it will look much better than the default alphanumeric string used to identify you.
+P.S.
+If you've not used LinkedIn before, it's like social media for grown ups - where people talk about employment and jobs.
   2. **KNOW WHAT I MEAN?** Don't assume the person reading your CV knows what you're talking about.
 It's a classic mistake to make when writing.
-  3. **UNDERSELL** a CV is no place for modesty - it is a professional advert for you - to sell what you have to a prospective employer.
+  3. **UNDERSELL** a CV is no place for modesty - it is a professional advert for you - to sell what you have to a prospective employer so that they invite you to interview.
 Don't hide your light under a bushel!
   4. **ACTIVE LANGAGE** Starting sentences with VERBS can often help, see the “Active Language List” described in http://man.ac.uk/6Ef90a Don't make the reader trawl through long pieces of prose to find out more, bullets are usually easier to scan and digest.
 Your CV will be assessed in seconds or minutes, the reader won't have time to read your life story - they are just trying to decide if they should interview your or not.
   5. **OVERSELL** but don't oversell by exaggerating or being deceptive about your achievements - it is easy to spot and check up on.
 Some employers have very rigorous background checks, so honesty is the best policy.
 If one inconsistency is found in your CV, however trivial, you could be rejected.
   6. **QUANTIFY** improve any claims you make by adding numbers.
 For example, instead of saying “won prize for best student in year” you could say “won prize for best student in year (out of 200 in total)”